 - Use any cookie cutter to cut out shapes from the dough.
-Re-roll scrapes.
+Re-roll scraps.

-- Bake for 12-15 minutes or until bottoms are lightly browned.
+- Bake for 12-15 minutes or until the bottoms are lightly browned.

 - Remove from the oven and allow to cool for 5 minutes or so before transferring to a rack.

 This post was originally published on June 10, 2017 and republished on March 29, 2019 with updated content, photos and a video.
 Thanks for watching and sharing!